Macattack1999-teck/my-git-project/README.md

 ## git checkout master will put me into the master branch and shows masters code is untouched.

 added to master
+added to master
+added to master
+added to master